 About us

+Here’s our path to ethical and sustainable production.
 Inês Correia is an Environmental Engineer based in Portugal who dedicates her career to water pollution and management projects in the UK and Namibia.

 Mother of 2 daughters, she is passionate about exploring solutions that have a real positive impact on the environment and people’s lives.

-Reusable nappy ≠ sustainable nappy
+Reusable nappy ≠ Sustainable nappy

-“As a mother and as a consumer, I felt that parents deserved more transparency on what we are really buying.”
+As a mother and as a consumer, I feel that parents deserved more transparency on what we are really buying.

 Our Artist

-Made in…Made how?
+Made in… Made how?

 We are committed to ethical practices along the entire business, setting standards for cloth nappy manufacturing worldwide.
 Every part of our products and processes ensure safe, honest and clean conditions with the upmost respect for the environment.

 Our products are ethically produced in Portugal, where we can ensure that the industry respects people and the environment, and that the facilities follow the highest safety and environmental standards.
+We’re proud to work with local mills in the north of Portugal and to have manufacturing in Maia by local seamstresses who we love.

 We value skill, knowledge, art, creativity and dedication in the people that make this business possible.